 What They Found

-The review highlighted that hyperbaric oxygen therapy (HBOT) is considered potentially neuroprotective and its co-administration with recombinant tissue-type plasminogen activator (r-tPA) has shown promise for acute ischemic stroke.
+The review highlighted that hyperbaric oxygen therapy (HBOT) is considered potentially neuroprotective and its co-administration with recombinant tissue-type plasminogen activator (r-tPA) has shown promise for acute ischaemic stroke.
 Existing evidence, particularly from myocardial infarction studies, indicates that combining r-tPA and HBOT has been proven effective, safe, and feasible.

 Canadian Relevance